holepunchto/pear-docs/hp-docs/README.md

 ## What's new?

-Pears is continuously introucing new enhancements and following are the few highlights.
+Holepunch is continuously introucing new enhancements and following are the few highlights.

 ### Better Building Blocks

-Pears focus is on making the core building blocks easy to use, fast, and reliable.
+Holepunch focus is on making the core building blocks easy to use, fast, and reliable.
 The goal is to give developers all the essential pieces to make powerful P2P apps without being unnecessarily opinionated and without any operational complexity.

 The core modules Hyperspace daemon and `hyp` CLI tools are now deprecated.